istio/istio.io/content/en/docs/ops/diagnostic-tools/cni/index.md

 ---
-title: Troubleshooting CNI
+title: Troubleshooting the Istio CNI plugin
-description: Describes tools and techniques to diagnose issues with CNI.
+description: Describes tools and techniques to diagnose issues using Istio with the CNI plugin.
 weight: 90
 keywords: [debug,cni]
 owner: istio/wg-networking-maintainers